sustainablecomputing/caspian-data-generator/README.md

 ```
 This script creates one hub cluster and *m* spoke clusters.
 Here, *n* is the number of worker nodes per cluster and *q* is the number of GPUs per node.
 For example by calling *./create-clusters.sh 1 1 8*, the script will create one hub cluster and one spoke cluster.
 There are two nodes on the spoke; one server node, one worker node; each with 8 GPUs.

-(3) Run MCAD Dispatcher in hub cluster and MCAD Runner in each spoke clusters (m is the number of spoke clusters) by running *./run-mcad* script,
+(3) Run MCAD Dispatcher in hub cluster and MCAD Runner in each spoke clusters by running *./run-mcad* script,

 ```
 ./run-mcad.sh m
 ```
-For more details on how to setup the charachteristics of cluters (such as their geo-location and power consumption profile) please look at the comments in the script.
+Here, *m* is the number of spoke clusters.
+For more details on how to setup the charachteristics of cluters (such as their geo-location and power consumption profile), please look at the comments in the script.

 (4) Run *load-generator.sh* to create workloads (AppWrappers) in a timely manner (poisson distribution) and submit them in the hub cluster,